emorain3/appointment_scheduler/README.md

 # Appointment Scheduler
-Simple Single-Page Appointment Schdeuling Front-End
+Simple Single-Page Appointment Schdeuling Front-End.
+Used to practice reformatting vanilla React code to rely on Redux.

 ### Installing